Eclipse Zenoh: Zero Overhead Pub/sub, Store/Query, and Compute.

 -

-The browser window on localhost:8080 with the chat interface should open.
-Open another one with the same address, press the "Connect" buttons in both and see how they interact.
+A browser window at localhost:8080 with the chat interface should open.
+Open another window with the same address, press the "Connect" buttons in both and see how they interact.

 -